7eet/Java/Module/README.md

  * ` java -p $modulepath -m $moduleName/$PackageWithMainFile`

-> above is the synatx to run the module application. $modulepath is path of the module,  $moduleName is the module name of main application file and $PackageWithMainFile is full package name with the name of main application file respectively.
+> above is the synatx to run the module application.<br> $modulepath is path of the module,  $moduleName is the module name of main application file <br> $PackageWithMainFile is full package name with the name of main application file respectively.

- * `java -p output/classses -m hello/com.greet.hello.Hello`
+ * `java -p output/classses -m hello/com.greet.hello.Hello`<br>
+ **Output:**<br>
    `Hello World`